GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 1. Enable billing for your project.
 1. Install and initialize the [Cloud SDK][cloud_sdk].

-All code for this tutorial is available in the [PHP samples repository][laravel-framework-sample].
+All code for the original version of this tutorial is available in the [PHP samples repository][laravel-framework-sample].

 ## Prepare